p3on/p3on.github.io/_tools/tar.md

 ## good2know

-Ever wondered why there the `tar` files have different endings?
+Ever wondered why the `tar` files have different endings?
 It usually hints the compression algoritm used:

 ```bash
 file archive1.tar.gz